How do I delay my period?

 Phasic 21 day pills (e.g. Qlaira and Logyon)

-The mix of hormones in each pill is different, depending on which phase you’re in.
+The mix of hormones in phasic pills is different, depending on which part of the packet you’re in.
 You need to take these pills in the correct order to have effective contraception.
 We don’t advise using these types of pill back-to-back.

 It’s reassuring to know that taking your contraceptive pills as above will not affect how they work as contraceptives, so you will still be protected.
 In fact, taking your combined pill back to back may be more effective.
 If you are unsure which pill you are on, speak to your pharmacist or GP.